JACooper/Forge/README.md

 npm start
 ```

 This will start the server listening for connections.
-To access the app, go to localhost:3000 on the webpage of your choice.
+To access the app, go to localhost:3000 in the web browser of your choice.
 To run with the Chrome debugger attached, run

 ```
 npm run start-debug